AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Ability to manage publication for `Models`.
 When selecting a `Model` and publishing it, a popup displays the list of all the referenced `Models` to be published (SITES-1496).

+* [!DNL Experience Manager] extends the Connected Assets functionality to the use of [!DNL Dynamic Media] images in the applicable core components.
+See [use Connected Assets](/help/assets/use-assets-across-connected-assets-instances.md).

-* When sharing assets as a link (link share feature), you now have an option to select the original assets or its renditions or both.
+* When users download assets shared as a link (link share feature), the users can choose to download the original assets, its renditions, or both.

-For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.10.0, see [what is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 10](new-features-latest-service-pack.md).
+For a list of all features and enhancements introduced in [!DNL Experience Manager] 6.5.10.0, see [what is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 10](new-features-latest-service-pack.md).

 The following is the list of fixes provided in [!DNL Experience Manager] 6.5.10.0 release.